mamooji/carousels/README.md

 # Carousels Project Oliver

-This is an app to help showcase my approach when it comes to creating Carousels
+This is an app to help showcase my approach when it comes to creating Carousels!

 ## To Start this app